Education & Training

 Welcome to the Department of Anesthesiology at Boston Medical Center.
-We are delighted to learn of your interest in our residency program.
+We are delighted to learn of your interest in our residency program!
 Anesthesiology is an exciting, challenging and rewarding field.
 Our core faculty is comprised of a select group of clinicians committed to the education, training and advancement of the specialty.
-Besides the core faculty, a subset of attendings from our larger group (AAM) visit on a regular basis and are actively involved in the teaching program.
-The combination of the core attendings and visiting faculty provides an unrivaled breadth of expertise; complex subspecialty training and challenging cases coupled with operating room efficiency and sound practice management.
+Besides the core faculty, a subset of attendings from our larger group Anaesthesia Associates of Massachusetts (AAM) visit on a regular basis and are actively involved in the teaching program.
+The combination of the core attendings and visiting faculty provides an unrivaled breadth of expertise, complex subspecialty training, and challenging cases coupled with operating room efficiency and sound practice management.

 The three-year residency program is composed of the perfectly-sized class of 27 residents (nine per year).
 Therefore, each trainee is assured individualized attention and a broad variety of cases to select from on a daily basis.
-On the other hand, the Boston University Medical Campus is large, with Medical and Dental Schools, School of Public Health, multiple research buildings, and a myriad of post-graduate education programs.
+On the other hand, the Boston University Medical Campus is large with Medical and Dental Schools, the School of Public Health, multiple research buildings and a myriad of post-graduate education programs.
 Many educational and research opportunities are readily available.
-Boston University is ranked number five in medical research.
 Thus, our residents receive a closely-supervised education while benefiting from Boston University’s vast resources.

 The department uses progressive didactic methods.
 Problem-based learning, computer-assisted instruction, web-based lectures and oral board simulations are routinely employed by the faculty.
 Visiting professors from across the country enrich regularly-scheduled grand rounds.
 Clinical assignments, lecture slides, articles and other pertinent documents are distributed over the internet.
 Residents log their cases electronically allowing for rapid analysis of clinical case load.
 The effectiveness of our educational approach is validated by the high-success rate graduates enjoy in the American Board of Anesthesiology examination process.